Deployment

 prometheus.yaml

-memory_capacityto roughly the recent working set (the last few hours of bucket index and sample data). - Point
+memory_capacityto roughly the recent working set (the last few hours of sample data). - Point

 disk_pathat the same SSD-backed PVC used by the disk cache; the two workloads coexist. - Keep

 write_policy: WriteOnInsertionso every cached block is also on disk.
-Restarts then hit the disk tier instead of re-reading from S3. - Raise
+Restarts then hit the disk tier instead of re-reading from S3. - Size

 flushersif thefoyer_*write-queue metrics show backpressure.